Buying a Gun in NJ?

 The card enables you to buy a rifle, shotgun or pellet gun, assuming you also pass a National Instant Criminal Background Check mandated by the Brady Law at the time of purchase.

 But all of that still does not permit you to purchase a handgun.

-To buy a handgun, the process is a separate but similar.
+To buy a handgun in New Jersey, the process is a separate but similar.
 You must submit Form STS-33 along with the Handgun Purchasing Permit.
 (Some of the newer state forms includes this as part of the STS-33).
 If you are issued a Firearms Purchaser Identification Card to purchase a handgun, you will be limited to a single purchase within a 90-day period.
 Each subsequent purchase requires you to go through the entire process each time.

 Capt.
 Young explained, “Handguns are much more often used in the commission of a crime than a long gun, a rifle or a shotgun, because of the nature of concealment.
 A handgun is easier to hide, so it’s harder to get one.”

 But being approved to buy a handgun does not mean you can carry it around with you.
 You must then obtain a separate permit to carry the firearm.
 And that is a completely different process, with additional layers of checks.
 To start, you will need to complete an Application for a Permit to Carry a Handgun (Form SP-642).

 You must also provide a written letter that demonstrates a “justifiable need” to carry—such as evidence of “serious threats”—in order to obtain a concealed carry permit.
 You will also need to provide three character witnesses who can testify as to your “sound moral character.”
 Then you must be able to demonstrate a “thorough familiarity” with the safe handling and use of handguns, as evidenced by completion of a firearms training course, submission of handgun qualification scores, or passage of test on New Jersey’s use of force laws.